gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 If you don't, you can just `git reset` yourself out of the situation `git reset --hard HEAD` or `git reset --hard main` will get you to well known points.

-If you have uncomitted changes, and yo care about them, commit them first.
+If you have uncomitted changes, and you care about them, commit them first.

-If you have everything committed, but you are doint branch operations you are not sure about, best to make a backup pointer to your current state. `git branch backup` will make a new branch called backup that is your current state.
-Should you mess up something and you want to try again.
+If you have everything committed, but you are doing operations you are not sure about, best to make a backup pointer to your current state. `git branch backup` will create a restore point.
+Should you mess up something, you can git reset your current branch to the backup spot by `git reset --hard backup`.

 ##  Assumptions

+This blog post worked with several assumptions.
+These are fairly known, but let me run through them so you better understand the context this system was meant to be used in.

-- integrate often
+#### Integrate often

-no amount of git knowledge will save you from merge conflicts
+No amount of git knowledge will save you from merge conflicts if they are building up for weeks across several branches.
+Best to integrate frequently and solve merge conflicts in small, managable units.

-- don't branch from branches
+#### Don't branch from branches

+If your team frequently create branches from branches, it will be very complex task to integrate often.

+Branching from branches also make git history complicated, making it difficult for you to orient yourself in `git lola`

-- don't use gitflow and friends
+#### Don't use git flow and friends

+Branching strategies that build on long running branches go against best practices, causing unnecessairy complexity for you to handle with git.

 ## Onwards

-Anything you want to pick up?
+This was a long one, if you pick up a few things from it, I will be more than happy.
+Do you have a system?
 What does work for you?
-Do you have a system?